 Construction of the CMS detector started in 1998, and was completed in ten years.
 The detector was mostly assembled in a large surface hall, in 15 slices.
 Using a huge custom-built gantry, it was then meticulously lowered, element by element, through a shaft of 23 m diameter, into a gigantic underground cavern, some 100 m underground.
 It was the first detector of its kind to be built in this way.
 One of the most spectacular operations took place on 28th February 2007.
 This was the lowering of the central, and heaviest, slice, weighing about 2000 tons.

-The installation and commissioning of the experiment was completed on 1st August 2008.
+Installation and commissioning were completed on 1st August 2008.
 This was a day when champagne flowed, as many CMS physicists and engineers celebrated the end of the long, painstaking construction phase, and looked forward to the momentous day of the startup of the LHC.